January 27, 2022

 There is great satisfaction to be found in watching dirt and grime slide down the side of a house revealing sparkling siding and spiffy shutters.
 That satisfaction is something you could revel in everyday if you start a pressure washing business.

 Pressure washing isn’t for everyone.
 It requires physical labor, and little bit of an investment to start.
 But once you get going, pressure washing can prove to be an incredibly lucrative business.

-Today, I want to share with you how you can go about starting your own power washing business with the potential to make $45,000 per year in profits–just by working part-time.
+Today, I want to share with you how you can go about starting your own power washing business with the potential to make $45,000 per year in profits–just by working as a part-time side hustle.

 How Much Does It Cost to Start A Power Washing Business?

 Today we are talking about starting a residential pressure washing business.
-So the cost won’t be quite as high as $15,000, but it will still require a pretty penny.
+So the cost won’t be quite as high as $15,000, but it will still require some investment.